Myth vs. Reality...

 Only Face-to-Face Therapy In An Office Work

 Online counseling online can be as effective as face-to-face therapy.
-If you are willing to work on your issues and if you find a therapist who is a good fit, there is no reason for your treatment not to work.
+If you are willing to work on your issues and if you find a therapist who is a good fit, there is no reason for your therapy not to work.
 In fact, many clients have found tele-health sessions by our secure video system to be preferable as they can be in the comfort of their home, office or even their car while having sessions.
 This provides a level of safety and security that often permits clients to be more comfortable sharing and talking about serious and deeply sensitive topics.

 Online Counseling Can Be As Effective As In-Office Therapy!